Allen Funt's 'Candid Camera' Created Hidden Camera Prank TV

 Allen Funt enjoyed laughing, even at himself and knew that others usually did too.
 He perfected the art of catching unsuspecting people off guard in the funniest situations.
 The cameras were always well hidden and never failed to catch people in the act of being themselves.

 People could watch the same skits over and over and laugh just as hard every time.
-Even in syndication, Candid Camera was a breath of fresh air; almost like it was brand new.
+Even in reruns, Candid Camera was a breath of fresh air; almost like it was brand new.

 The pranks weren’t necessarily elaborate.
 That was the beauty of it; that something simple could generate such laughter.
 Pranking people as they went about their everyday lives was the best approach because they were "there" voluntarily.
 What happened next… well, that was a different story.
 Any public place was fair game.
 Funt pranked people at banks, movie theatres, lunch counters and just about anywhere you could think of.
 It was funny enough just to catch people being themselves.
 It was amusing to watch people react to illogical and surreal circumstances; all the while trying to make sense of it.